ODHS+Wepage+cover_1.jpg

 Arch-100 logo-smaller.jpg

-The year 2021 marked 100 years of the Oliver community.
-Oliver was established on and shaped by the ancestral, traditional, and unceded territory of the syilx Okanagan Nation, whose history stretches back 10,000 years.
+The year 2021 marked 100 years of the Oliver community. the Town was established on and shaped by the ancestral, traditional, and unceded territory of the syilx Okanagan Nation, whose history stretches back 10,000 years.

-The One Hundred X One Hundred / x̌cəcikst X x̌cəcikst Project provides an opportunity to explore our roots and share wisdom to build a stronger shared community, a deeper connection to the land, and to grow our future together for generations to come.
+The One Hundred X One Hundred / x̌cəcikst X x̌cəcikst Project provided an opportunity to explore our roots and share wisdom to build a stronger shared community, a deeper connection to the land, and to grow our future together for generations to come.
+Learn more about the event via the link below.

 Archives